shivanshdave/2020-432/classes/class21/README.md

 - The [Google Doc of Notes During Class](https://docs.google.com/document/d/1VpnXK654mVLJKMnbxMyhvLSEaOwyZhO2itaMf1a3N4U/edit?usp=sharing) is a white board for communication with Dr. Love and the rest of us (and for Dr. Love to remind himself of things) during class, especially if you cannot connect to the Zoom Chat.
 - The [COVID-19 Resources page](https://github.com/THOMASELOVE/2020-432/blob/master/covid19resources.md) will remain available through April.

+## Announcements

+1. There is a [Minute Paper after today's class](https://bit.ly/432-2020-minute-21).
+Complete it by Sunday at 9 AM to make the feedback and avoid worried emails from Dr. Love.

 ## Upcoming Deliverables (see the [Calendar](https://github.com/THOMASELOVE/2020-432/blob/master/calendar.md) for a complete list)

 Day | Date  | Description and Deadline